Very excited to be part of the Alone in Paris Blog Tour hosted by The Fantastic Flying Book Club!

 -What inspired the story?

 I got the idea for the book Alone in Paris from a picture.
 The picture was of a girl sitting next to a small pond.
 She was wearing a white dress, and more importantly, she was alone.
-And I just imagined there being the Eiffel Tower in the reflection of the pond.
+And I just imagined there being the Eiffel Tower in the reflection of the pond.-What was the most difficult part of writing this book?
+Easiest?

 Since I pictured the girl in the photograph alone, when I started writing Alone in Paris, I had to figure out how she came to be alone.
 Once I figured out how Taylor came to be alone, the story built from there.